sam-mcclure/rollover/README.md

 end
 ```

-Posts are all kept in the same table and are then conditionally rendered with different formats based on what kind of post it is.
+To keep code DRY, posts are all saved in the same table with a postType and are then conditionally rendered with different formats based on what kind of post it is.
 For example, a photo post renders with an image sourced to the post's photoUrl:

 ```js
 const content = (post.postType === 'photo') ?